matheusicaro/matheusicaro-node-framework/README.md

 ### jestStub

 Auto-stubs any interface/type/object with `jest.fn()`, so every accessed property resolves to a mock function without hand-writing each one.

+Requires `@types/jest` in your own project for full type support — it's not bundled as a dependency of this package.

 <details>
 <summary>How to use it</summary>